icing/mod_h2/README.md

 * mpm_event: supported by a hack atm.
 Needs an official patch with an Optional function
 * http trailers are not implemented
+* mod_h2 removes mod_reqtimeout for its connection (rightly so), and its stream handling (due to problems in long processing fcgi php requests).
+  The later may hurt.
+How should timeouts be handled on streams?

 ##Licensing
 Please see the file called LICENSE.